google/github-release-retry/README.md

                         The GitHub API URL without a trailing slash. (default: https://api.github.com) --retry_limit RETRY_LIMIT
-                        The number of times to retry uploading a file.
+                        The number of times to retry creating/getting the release and/or uploading each file. (default: 10)
-                        (default: 5)
 ```

 ## Development